AndreaRibuoli/PASERIE/README.md

 The suite provides three tools:

-* **PASERIE/INSTALL** the main command focusing on the installation phase of an already developed and released package.
+* **PASERIE/INSTALL** the main command focusing on the installation phase of an already developed and GitHub-released package.
-* **PASERIE/INSTALLOC** the command used in the development phase to test the installation of a package planned to be released directly from a directory in the IFS.
+* **PASERIE/INSTALLOC** the command used in the development phase to test the installation of a package (planned to be released on GitHub or not) directly from a directory in the IFS.
-* **PASERIE/LIBCLONE** the command used to jump\-start the packaging (consistent with PASERIE tools) from an existing native library.
+* **PASERIE/LIBCLONE** the command used to jump\-start the packaging (consistently with PASERIE tools' conventions) from an existing native library.

 ```
     from GitHub                  from IFS